Next Start

 How Does a Diesel Exhaust Brake Work?

-So how does an exhaust brake work?
-Essentially, it works by trapping engine pressure in the exhaust system, which in turn forces the engine to rotate slower (back pressure).
+So, how does an exhaust brake work?
+Essentially, it works by trapping engine pressure in the exhaust system, which forces the engine to rotate slower (back pressure).

-• They take advantage of existing systems in the vehicle
+• Taking advantage of existing systems in the vehicle.

-• They do not need to be factory installed as aftermarket application exists
+• Not needing to be factory installed, as aftermarket applications exist.

-• They are simple and do not require a hydraulic brake line or pneumatic air pressure to the wheels to stop the vehicle
+• Simplicity and no need for a hydraulic brake line or pneumatic air pressure to the wheels to stop the vehicle.

 Many diesel-powered vehicles have supplemental braking systems, such as exhaust brakes.
-As a diesel technician, familiarity with their use and operation are important skills to have for your career.
+As a diesel technician, familiarity with their use and operation is important for your career.
 The braking systems require occasional maintenance, and some users report decreased effectiveness over time.
-Properly inspecting, diagnosing, repairing and maintaining exhaust brake systems are important skills to have and can take you far in this industry.
+Properly inspecting, diagnosing, repairing and maintaining exhaust brake systems are important skills to have and can take mechanics far in this industry.

 The primary purpose of an exhaust brake system is to aid in controlling the speed and providing additional braking power to vehicles, particularly those with diesel engines, when descending steep slopes or navigating downhill terrain.